ptvan/AIBookButler/README.md

 Currently available functions are:

-- `Vector search`: recommend a book similar to what the user inputs (eg. "a book about Michigan") from a small test dataset of preloaded books
+- `Vector search`: recommend a book similar to what the user inputs (_eg._ "a murder mystery") from a small test dataset of preloaded books

 - `Sentiment analysis`: analyze the sentiment of a text passage via a web-based interactive prompt